bennobuilder/dynamic-styles/README.md

 ## ⚗️ Composition and nested selectors

-To use a selector (e.g. 'button' styles) in other parts of the stylesheet, we need to create a reference to it.
+To use a selector (e.g. `button` styles) in other parts of the stylesheet, we need to create a reference to it.
 This is necessary because the created `useStyles()` hook uses scoped class names to represent the specified stylesheet.
-An established reference created to a selector (e.g. 'prefix-ref_button_1'), however, remains static.
+An established reference created to a selector (e.g. `prefix-ref_button_1`), however, remains static.
 In order to create such a reference, we can use the `createRef()` method, which is given to the `create()` method.
 ```jsx